UK Footwear AI Visibility 2026 — Part 1: The 10-Brand Ranking

 1. Heritage dominates

-Loake, Grenson and Joseph Cheaney - three Northamptonshire shoemakers with a combined 300+ years of history - take the top three slots.
-AI models lean heavily on long-form editorial content (Financial Times, Telegraph, Permanent Style, GQ), and heritage brands have been written about for decades.
-The training corpus rewards them.
+Loake, Grenson and Joseph Cheaney - three Northamptonshire shoemakers with a combined 300+ years of history - take the top three slots, and it isn't close.
+AI models lean hard on long-form editorial (Financial Times, Telegraph, Permanent Style, GQ), and heritage brands have been written about for decades.
+The training corpus rewards the brands the press has been describing since before any of these models existed.

 2. Hotter Shoes is the outlier

-Sitting at #4 with 51.5%, Hotter is the only non-heritage brand in the top tier.
-Comfort and value-oriented marketing has earned it years of consumer review coverage, which AI models surface confidently when asked about "comfort" or "everyday wear."
+Sitting at #4 with 51.5%, Hotter is the only non-heritage brand in the top tier - which is the interesting result here.
+Years of comfort-and-value marketing earned it a deep bed of consumer review coverage, and the models surface it confidently the moment a query mentions "comfort" or "everyday wear."
+That's earned mention density doing exactly what the heritage brands' editorial coverage does.

 3. Retailers are nearly invisible

 Schuh (#8) and Wide Fit Shoes (#9) are sizeable UK retailers stocking dozens of brands.
-But AI shoppers asking "where to buy quality British shoes" are overwhelmingly directed to brand DTC sites, not retailers.
-If you are a UK footwear retailer, AI search is your blind spot in 2026.
+But AI shoppers asking "where to buy quality British shoes" get pointed overwhelmingly at brand DTC sites, not retailers.
+If you're a UK footwear retailer, that's not a small gap - AI search is a structural blind spot for you in 2026, and it won't fix itself.

 What this means for brands

-AI search is becoming a significant share of pre-purchase research, especially for considered purchases like £200+ shoes.
-If you do not show up when shoppers ask AI, you do not make the shortlist - and unlike Google, there is no "page 2" to fall back to.
+AI search is becoming a real share of pre-purchase research, especially for considered buys like £200+ shoes.
+If you don't show up when a shopper asks the AI, you're not on the shortlist - and unlike Google, there's no "page 2" to scrape a click from.
+You're either in the answer or you're invisible.

-• Top 4 (Loake, Grenson, Cheaney, Hotter): maintain the lead.
-Keep producing the editorial-quality content that earned it.
+- Top 4 (Loake, Grenson, Cheaney, Hotter): defend the lead.
+Keep producing the editorial-quality content that earned it - this position decays if you stop feeding it.

-• Mid (Dune London, Vivobarefoot, Sole Bliss): closing the gap is achievable with a targeted 90-day push — structured FAQ content, schema, and earned press in publications AI models trust.
+- Mid (Dune London, Vivobarefoot, Sole Bliss): the gap is closable with a focused 90-day push - structured FAQ content, schema, and earned press in the publications AI models already trust.

-• Bottom (Schuh, Wide Fit Shoes, Pavers): the gap to the top widened in our tests.
-Closing it is achievable but takes coordinated work.
+- Bottom (Schuh, Wide Fit Shoes, Pavers): the gap to the top widened in our tests.
+Closable, but only with coordinated work - not a weekend schema fix.

-We will re-run this ranking quarterly to track movement.
+We'll re-run this ranking quarterly to track who actually moves.

 Part 2 next week: the 90-day playbook for each tier.
-Subscribe to be notified.
+Subscribe to get notified when it lands.

-This ranking covers 10 UK shoe brands selected from a starting corpus of mid-market and direct-to-consumer makers.
-Early reader feedback has surfaced gaps in our coverage of traditional heritage shoemakers (Crockett & Jones, Trickers, Church's, Edward Green, John Lobb, Solovair) and mass-market brands (Clarks, Dr. Martens). v2 (Q3 2026) will expand the corpus to 20+ brands.
-If you would like your brand included in v2, email us.
+This ranking covers 10 UK shoe brands chosen from a starting corpus of mid-market and direct-to-consumer makers.
+Early reader feedback flagged gaps in our coverage of traditional heritage shoemakers (Crockett & Jones, Trickers, Church's, Edward Green, John Lobb, Solovair) and mass-market brands (Clarks, Dr. Martens). v2 (Q3 2026) expands the corpus to 20+ brands.
+If you'd like your brand included in v2, email us.

 Methodology details: queries run on 14 May 2026.
 Models used: ChatGPT (GPT-4o), Claude (3.5 Sonnet), Perplexity (sonar-large), Gemini (1.5 Pro).
 Same 10 queries fired into each model; brand citations scored 100 / 50 / 0; results averaged across queries and models.